 This Mile High Red Velvet Pound Cake is the perfect dessert for a party, the Christmas season or even for love day!

+This recipe has been a long time coming!
+I haven't made a Red Velvet Pound Cake in so long, so I'd say a new recipe was in order.
+This cake is so very moist!
+I really enjoyed using the red gel food coloring with this recipe.
 The color was so much more vibrant than when using liquid food coloring.
 With using the gel food coloring there was no dye flavor which is refreshing because I'm not a big fan of using food coloring in my desserts, but what's a red velvet without the red color right.

 - Red Gel food coloring